tinyctl.dev

 Best Reverse ETL Tools in 2026: Activate Your Warehouse Data

-A guide to the best reverse ETL tools in 2026 — tools that sync data from Snowflake, BigQuery, and Redshift to CRMs, marketing automation, ad networks, and customer success platforms.
-Covers Hightouch, Census, Polytomic, Omnata, and more.
+A guide to the best reverse ETL tools in 2026 — Hightouch, Fivetran Activations (formerly Census, acquired May 2025), Polytomic, Omnata, and Rudderstack — for syncing warehouse data from Snowflake, BigQuery, and Redshift to CRMs, marketing automation, ad networks, and customer success platforms.

 Disclosure: This article contains affiliate links.
 We may earn a commission if you sign up through one of our links, at no extra cost to you.